-Are you planning a visit to New York City?
-Our tourist scavenger hunt through the Upper East Side will take you from the Metropolitan Museum of Art to the Jaqueline Kennedy Onassis Reservoir in Central Park via its zoo, several museums, and art galleries!
+Looking for things to do on the Upper East Side?
+Our self-guided walking tour/scavenger hunt will take you from the Metropolitan Museum of Art to the Jaqueline Kennedy Onassis Reservoir in Central Park via its zoo, several museums, and art galleries!

-You will have to solve challenges at every step to discover your next destination.
-At each step, you will learn a little history as well as interesting facts about what surrounds you.
+Solve challenges at every step to discover your next destination and learn new things.
+Learn a little history as well as interesting facts about what surrounds you.
+See the sights.

 The Upper East Side is a particularly wealthy residential and cultural neighborhood on the island of Manhattan.
 It is located east of Central Park and has a population of nearly 230,000.

 - Bow Bridge